 Instructions

-- In a large pan or skillet, heat vegetable oil or any neutral oil on medium high heat until you reach 350 degrees F with a digital instant read cooking thermometer.
-If you don't have a thermometer, place a wooden spoon into the hot oil and if you see bubbles rapidly forming, your oil is hot enough.

-- Lower battered shrimp into the hot oil away from you.
+- In a large heavy bottomed pan, heat vegetable oil or any neutral oil on medium high heat until you reach 350 degrees F with a digital instant read cooking thermometer.
+Or place a wooden spoon into the hot oil and if you see bubbles rapidly forming, your oil is hot enough.
+Lower battered shrimp into the hot oil away from you.
 Fry in small batches, about 3-4 pieces per batch.
 Do not overcrowd the pan.

-Drizzle 2 teaspoon of excess batter on top of each piece of shrimp, flip it over and fry for 1 minute or until crispy.
-Then drizzle another 2 teaspoon of batter on top of the shrimp, flip over and fry for another 1 minute or until it's crispy and shrimp is pink.
+- Drizzle 2 teaspoon of excess batter on top of each piece of shrimp, flip it over and let this fry for 1 minute or until crispy.
+Then drizzle another 2 teaspoon of batter, flip over and fry for another 1 minute or until it's crispy.

-- Remove fried shrimp with tongs or a slotted spoon and transfer to a wire rack or paper towel baking sheet to allow excess oil to drip off.
+- Remove with tongs or a slotted spoon and transfer to a wire rack or paper towel baking sheet to allow excess oil to drip off.
+Too much oil in the coating causes for soggy tempura.
+Repeat for the remaining shrimp.

 Notes